latvianfarmer17/pd3-codes/README.md

-# PAYDAY 3 - Codes
+# PAYDAY 3 - Codes from fingerprints

 This script provides all the possible combinations of codes that are considered valid from fingerprints.
 The generated codes are played back iteratively (in order) by pressing the '#' button via audio for easier